-- Partner with students with disabilities to establish services for their access and inclusion on campus - Manage, coordinate, implement and evaluate accommodation/service programs - Serve as a resource to students/faculty/staff to ensure effective provision of services - Provide educational and resource support to the campus community to increase awareness regarding how to create and sustain access and inclusion for students with disabilities in all aspects of the university - Provide resource and referral information to the campus community and prospective student and their families
+- To establish services for equitable access on campus through partnership with students with disabilities. - To manage, coordinate, implement and evaluate accommodation and service programs. - To serve as a resource to students, faculty, and staff regarding access to academic and campus services - To provide resource and referral information to the campus community at Duke and prospective students and their families.

-SDAO works with each student individually to establish academic adjustments and auxiliary aids and services, more frequently referred to as academic accommodations for the purpose of eliminating the environmental barriers impacting the student's equitable access to the campus facilities, programs and activities.
-To find out more information about how to establish services with SDAO you can contact us in the following ways.
+SDAO works with each student individually to establish academic accommodations including adjustments, auxiliary aids and services for the purpose of mitigating barriers to students' access to campus facilities, programs, and activities.